-Your emergency supply kit should be fully-stocked to allow you to sustain yourself for up to three days without power, or in the event you are unable to travel far from home.
+Your emergency supply kit should be fully-stocked to allow you to sustain yourself for up to seven days without power, or in the event you are unable to travel far from home.
 You may wish to include additional items such as extra blankets, additional warm clothing, and a battery-operated NOAA Weather Radio to monitor weather conditions during a storm.

 Winterize Your Home

 Install storm shutters, doors and windows; clean out gutters; repair any roof leaks; and have a contractor check the stability of your roof in the event of a large accumulation of snow.

 Insulate walls and attic.
 Caulk and weather-strip doors and windows.
 Install storm windows, or cover windows with plastic from the inside.

 Have safe emergency heating equipment available.
 For residences with functioning fireplaces, keep an ample supply of wood.
 Utilize portable electric space heaters.
 Keep a fire extinguisher on hand.